HomeLife Enrichment® Benefits Older Adults

 Interim offers a philosophy and an experience that engages seniors and contributes to not only a safe and independent lifestyle, but also one that is enriched with meaning and self-worth.

-Over a span of more than 45 years, Interim has found that sometimes seniors need just a little encouragement to help them pursue interests that will help keep their minds stimulated and their lives enriched.
+Over a span of more than 50 years, Interim has found that sometimes seniors need just a little encouragement to help them pursue interests that will help keep their minds stimulated and their lives enriched.
 The HomeLife Enrichment program is the perfect approach to providing that encouragement and making a difference in the lives of seniors and their families.
-For more information about the Interim HealthCare HomeLife Enrichment Program, call an Interim HealthCare office.
+For more information about the Interim HealthCare HomeLife Enrichment Program, call an Interim HealthCare office near you.

 Familiar with the phrase: “A healthy mind makes a healthy body?”
 We are too – which is why our services are designed to promote engagement, fun and stimulation.
 You may not know it, but many seniors sit alone or watch television much of the day, which provides little to no stimulation.